pelatx/brackets-link-file/README.md

 Watch it in [this video][video-downloader]

 \* *New jsDelivr API don't provide this kind of information.
 We are using the old API for that.
-For this reason, many libraries that were not found in the old API will not have a description.*
+For this reason, many libraries that were not found in the old API will not have a description.
+In this case, you will see a Google search link.*

 ## Features